-I sat in the school-run traffic jam, gazing ahead at the buildings, stained various shades of black by generations of exhaust fumes.
-I knew on a clear day the lonely, open hills would be visible in the distance, but today the grey hid them.
+I sat in the school-run traffic jam, gazing at the buildings, stained various shades of black by generations of exhaust fumes.
+I knew on a clear day the lonely, open hills would be visible in the distance, but today the thick, grey cloud hid them.

-“We have a partial report from Harry is putting the time of death at a little after six thirty last night and a likely weapon something narrow and heavy, possibly a tool, tire iron or heavy spanner…but most likely a fire-iron or hearth ornament, judging by the type of soot found in some of the wounds.”
+“We have a partial report from Harry.
+He’s putting the time of death at a little after six thirty last night and a likely weapon something narrow and heavy, possibly a tool, tire iron or heavy spanner…but most likely a poker or hearth ornament, judging by the type of soot found in some of the wounds.”

 “They’re still waiting on tests.
-But we tracked down his wife and got his address and that of his family, a sister and mother.”
+But we tracked down his wife and got his address and that of the rest of his family, a sister and mother.”
 He handed me the file of statements and reports.

-“Right I want statements from his family and a more detailed one from his wife.
-Find out if she benefits from his death and if she doesn’t, who does.
+“Right I want statements from all of them and a more detailed one from his wife.
+Find out if she benefits from his death.
 Also, get a full register of his employees and find out how the business was doing.”

 “Morgan wants to go and see Miss Close again.”

 “I bet he does,” I snorted, fishing out Marlowe’s report from my briefcase.
 “But tell him no chance.
-She knows even less than she thinks she does.
 Judging from the size of this list of Mr. Muncaster’s affairs, whether she was meeting him for a quickie that night seems to be redundant.
 Tell Morgan he can go and speak to the mother.
 I want to know if they were close and what she thought of him, where he went to school, what he got her for Christmas last year, everything.”